Rafael Celestino Benítez

 Rear Admiral Rafael Celestino Benítez (March 9, 1917 – March 6, 1999) was a highly decorated American submarine commander who led the rescue effort of the crew members of the USS Cochino during the Cold War.
 After retiring from the navy, he was Pan American World Airways' vice president for Latin America.
 He taught international law for 16 years at the University of Miami School of Law, and served as associate dean, interim dean and director and founder of the foreign graduate law program.
 While there, he founded the comparative law LL.M. program, the inter-American law LL.M. program, and the Inter-American Law Review.
 After his death, the university established a scholarship in his memory to benefit a foreign attorney who is enrolled in one of the Law School's LL.M. programs.

 Early years

-Benítez was born in Juncos, Puerto Rico, where he received his primary and secondary education.
+Benítez was born in Juncos, Puerto Rico, He attended George Washington High School and Army-Navy Preparatory School, both in New York City.
 After he finished high school, he was accepted in the United States Naval Academy by appointment of the Honorable Santiago Iglesias, Puerto Rico's Resident Commissioner.
 He graduated from the academy in 1939 and was assigned to submarine duty.